walakaka77/test-doc-site/parent-page-tech-adventures/child-page-jekyll-blog/grandchild-page-1-host-a-free-blog/create-a-free-professional-website.markdown

 ## Thank You!

-That was a heavy one, and tried to give step-by-step instructionals so that anyone can set it up, and see their first site come to live.
+That was a heavy one, and tried to give step-by-step instructionals so that anyone can set it up, and see their first free website come to live.

 Hope this helps, let me know if there is any part that can be improved etc.